Google Android OS Explained

 There are a number of mobile operating systems out there - Android is the only one made by Google.
 Its web functionality is not just an add-on, but a primary part of the experience.

 Have a favourite URL?
 Bookmark it for quick access any time.
 Prefer a wider view of a particular site?
 Just rotate your phone and automatically switch to landscape mode.

 All about the Applications

 The possibilities are ample with access to the Android™ Market, a huge online bazaar filled with more than 250,000 applications.*.

-Like to cook?
-Try the Jamie Oliver 20 minute meals application.
 Are you a sports fan?
 Live game updates are always just a few taps away with the Sky Sports application.
 Productivity, entertainment, social networking and causal games are in the palm of your hand.

 Before you even visit the Android™ Market, you can check out Android’s pre-loaded selection of applications.

 *Certain applications will need to be purchased.
 Internet connection required.
 Data download and usage changes may apply.